Saga (comics): Plot

 In the sixth Volume, Alana and Marko search for Hazel and Klara, who remain incarcerated in a detention center on Landfall.
 Upsher and Doff resume their investigation of the couple after hearing of The Brand's death.
 The journalists are confronted by The Will, who has resumed his vendetta against Prince Robot IV.
 Meanwhile, Prince Robot is using the name Sir Robot and is raising his rapidly growing son, Squire.
 New characters introduced include Hazel's sympathetic schoolteacher Noreen and a transgender female prisoner, Petrichor.
 The arc closes with Hazel successfully reunited with her parents and the revelation that Alana is once again pregnant.

-The seventh Volume, "The War for Phang", began with issue 37 and was released on August 31, 2016.
+The seventh Volume, "The War for Phang", began with Chapter 37 and was released on August 31, 2016.
 It is the beginning of Book Three of the series, and as indicated by its title, Sophie's home, the comet Phang, is the central setting.
 The family deals with the addition of Petrichor to the reunited family, and Alana's second pregnancy.

 The eighth Volume, "The Coffin", finds the family dealing with the effects of Alana's miscarriage after the events on Phang.
 Vaughan stated in an interview that Petrichor would continue to play an important role in Hazel's development, and that what has happened to The Will is another subplot explored in the arc.

+The ninth Volume, collecting issues 49–54, centers around the ongoing dynamics between the family and their allied companions, which is complicated by the presence of their pursuers and building up to a shocking finale that sees the deaths of several characters.
+The end of this Volume also signals the extended hiatus of Brian K. Vaughan and Fiona Staples.

+The tenth Volume, collecting issues 55–60, marks the beginning of Book Four of the series and sees a significant time jump in the narrative relative to the number of years Brian K. Vaughan and Fiona Staples have gone on hiatus.
+The family and their allies have gone their separate ways since the traumatic events from the previous Volume, with this story arc primarily focusing on Alana struggling as a now single parent trying to make ends meet for Hazel and Squire who are now preteens.

+The eleventh Volume, collecting issues 61–66, is set six months after the end of the previous arc and follows three key storylines: Alana's resolve to improve the fortunes of her family, Gwendolyn's plan to sway the Robot Kingdom's allegiances over to Wreath, and Agent Gale being forced by Landfall's government to finish the mission of eliminating Hazel and the allies associated with her during the course of the series.

 Characters

 The family

+This section describes the family, including its extended members, and its most prominent recurring allies.